-Italy avalanche: Rescuers search for survivors in buried hotel
+Italy avalanche: 6 people found alive in buried hotel

 - Some 30 people could be in the wreckage of the Hotel Rigopiano

-Penne, Italy (CNN)Rescuers are working in freezing conditions to find as many as 30 people feared trapped in a hotel in central Italy, more than a day after it was buried by an avalanche.
+Penne, Italy (CNN)Rescuers have found six people alive under snow at the site of the avalanche that buried a hotel in central Italy, the local fire department said.

+A spokesman for the department, Luca Cari, told CNN the rescuers are in contact with the group but are yet to reach them.

-Two people were killed when the four-star Hotel Rigopiano, at the foot of the Gran Sasso mountain about (135 kilometers) 85 miles northeast of Rome, was swallowed by snow after a series of earthquakes.
+Up to 30 people are feared trapped in four-star Hotel Rigopiano, at the foot of the Gran Sasso mountain about 135 kilometers (85 miles) northeast of Rome.

-"There are many dead," Alpine rescuer Antonio Crocetta told Italian state media ANSA Thursday.
+It was buried in snow Wednesday afternoon after a series of earthquakes.

-Officials say some could have survived in air pockets within the building, however rescuers so far have found no signs of life.
+Officials said some could have survived in air pockets within the building but hopes of finding anyone alive had been fading Friday before the news broke that six had been found.

-"We are calling out but no one is answering," one searcher told ANSA.

 Conditions are still perilous.
-Searchers had to suspend operations at about 2 a.m. local time due to fears of avalanche and continued aftershocks.
+Searchers had to suspend operations between 2 and 7 a.m. local time due to fears of avalanche and continued aftershocks.
+But rescue operations resumed at first light.

-Rescue operations began at first light, hoping for a miraculous survival story.
+Earlier Friday, Italy's Interior Minister Marco Minniti, briefing reporters in the nearby town of Penne, had said that the families of the missing still held out hope but were coming to terms with the fact that this was looking increasingly unlikely.

 Luxury hotel

 Civil Protection services said that the hotel was in the process of being evacuated due to the earthquake when the avalanche hit.
+Guests had settled their bills and were waiting together in the lobby with their luggage.

 Officials based estimates of the missing on guest registration and staff numbers.
-The hotel has 43 rooms, according to website TripAdvisor.
+The hotel has 43 rooms and spa facilities, according to website TripAdvisor.

-Italian fire department spokesman Luca Cari, who was at the scene, told CNN that the hotel had been "completely slammed" in the avalanche and debris was scattered as far as 100 meters from the hotel structure, making the search area large.
+The fire department said the hotel had been "completely slammed" in the avalanche and debris was scattered as far as 100 meters from the hotel structure, making the search area large.

+The force of the avalanche was so great that the hotel building has shifted 10 meters down the slope from its foundations, the Civil Protection Department said.

-Two people were rescued from the site of the hotel, Civil Protection Department chief Fabrizio Curcio told journalists.
+Two people were rescued from the site of the hotel in the hours after the avalanche, Civil Protection Department chief Fabrizio Curcio told journalists.

-One of them was a man vacationing with his wife and two children, 6 and 8, said he missed being caught in the destruction only because he had walked to his car just before the avalanche hit.

-"The avalanche came down and I was buried in snow, but I managed to get out.
-The car was not buried so I waited there for the rescuers to come," Giampiero Parete was reported to have said.

 Italian Prime Minister Paolo Gentiloni said the country hadn't seen this much snowfall in decades.

-The deep snow combined with the earthquake created a perfect storm of sorts, exacerbating the aftermath of the temblor.
+The deep snow combined with the earthquake created a perfect storm of sorts, exacerbating the aftermath of the quake.

 "For the weather, you tell people to stay in their homes, while for the earthquake, citizens must be brought outside.
 Putting together these two elements is extremely complicated," Curcio said.

-Access to the hotel been difficult, but road crews cleared much of the snow and fallen trees by nighttime Thursday, finally allowing heavy rescue equipment to reach the hotel.
+Access to the hotel has been difficult, but road crews cleared much of the snow and fallen trees by Thursday night, allowing heavy rescue equipment to reach the building.

 Snow machines and helicopters had earlier taken searchers, including dogs, up the mountain.